SICPRobotics/2019-SampleRobot-GitTest/README.md

 # 2019-SampleRobot-GitTest
-This is kinda boring ngl
-hello worl
-Help Plea
+## This is the repository containing sample projects and the final robot code for FRC 2019